Texas Foreclosure Process:What Homeowners Need to Know

 Your lender will send something called a Notice of Default or Demand Letter.
 This gives you 20 days to catch up before they move forward.

-📬 This is a big red flag.
+📬 This is a huge red flag.
 If you get this letter, it’s time to take action.

 If the 20-day window passes without payment, the lender can file a foreclosure sale notice.